 Residential Street Snow Removal

-Each year the rotation for residential street snow removal changes, with the subdivision at the top of the list one year, moving to the bottom of the list the next year.
+Each year the rotation for residential street snow removal changes, with the subdivision at the top of the list one year moving to the bottom of the list the next year.
 If you live in a new subdivision, the developer is responsible for snow removal until such time that the City has taken ownership of the roads and utilities from the developer.

-Residential street snow removal progress
+Residential street removal FAQs

 When residential street snow removal is in progress, the information below will be updated daily Monday to Friday during normal business hours (8:30 a.m. to 4:30 p.m.).

 Residential street snow removal in Spruce Grove is divided into two zones: the east/red zone and the west/blue zone.

 NO PARKING on signed residential streets starting at 7:30 a.m. the day snow removal is scheduled to begin until snow removal is complete and signs are removed.